Scientific Name

 How to Grow and Care

 Jatropha can be propagated by seed or by stem cuttings.
-To take stem cuttings, remove a small piece of stem, dip it in rooting hormone, and then put it into a small pot with seedling starter soil.
+To take stem cuttings, remove a small piece of stem, dip it in the rooting hormone, and then put it into a small pot with seedling starter soil.
 Place in a warm, bright place and wait for new growth to emerge.

-Repot Jatropha annually, at the beginning of the growing season.
+Repot Jatropha annually at the beginning of the growing season.
 Many species are naturally small shrubs, ranging up to 15 feet (4.5 m) in height.
 To keep your indoor container plant manageable, trim it to size and possibly root prune older plants.
-Much larger plants should be refreshed occasionally by removing the top several inches of potting soil and replacing it with fresh potting soil.
+Much larger plants should be refreshed occasionally by removing the top several inches of potting soil and replacing it with fresh soil.

 See more at How to Grow and Care for Jatropha.